Race To Root Cuttings: Aeroponics vs. Hi-Top Propagator

 The propagator then keeps your environment humid - perfect for new plants.
 For this test, we used an unheated Hi-Top.

-We took new shoots from a mother plant, cutting 1cm below the nodal, then submereged it in dechlorinated water.
-We cut again, this time through the nodal.
+We took new shoots from a mother plant.
+Cuttings were submereged in dechlorinated water.

 Doing this reduced the chances of air pockets forming in the stem.
-This prevents airborne disease and helps retain moisture.
+This was to prevent airborne disease and help retain moisture.

 Individual cuttings were then dipped in Clonex Rooting Gel to seal the cut.